passivestar/quickmenu/README.md

 ## Connect `d3c`

 Connects selected isolated islands with an edge.
-Will make a face if more than 2 islands selected.
+Will make a face if more than 2 islands are selected.
 Usage: `d+3+c`

 https://user-images.githubusercontent.com/60579014/144968238-653f0050-bb70-4c8b-9ca5-66406e2b04a7.mp4